frederic-perez/AmE-dictionary/data/dictionary.md

 __brisker__
 __brisket__ _n_ :three::hammer:
 __briskly__
-__bristle with something__ _phr v_ :nine::m: (bristled, bristling) Be covered with or abundant in. _Syn_ abound, swarm, teem, crawl, overflow _The roof bristled with antennae._ _He bristled with news reporters in South Africa._ :es: estar repleto
 __bristle<sup>1</sup>__ _n_ :four::mute:[bris~~t~~le]:hammer: (bristles)
 __bristle<sup>2</sup>__ _v_ :six::mute:[bris~~t~~le] To behave in a way that shows you are very angry or annoyed: _bristle with rage._
 __Bristolian__